Special Education Unit Overview

 Contacting your child's teacher

-The Support staff are happy to talk and/or meet with parents but we ask that parents phone the school and make an appointment to ensure they speak with the teacher at a convenient time.
+The Special Education staff are happy to talk and/or meet with parent/carers but we ask that parent/carers phone the school and make an appointment to ensure they speak with the teacher at a convenient time.

-All parents and carers must register at the Front Office on their immediate arrival to Kingswood High School where an office staff member will contact the appropriate teacher.
+All parent/carers must register at the Front Office on their immediate arrival to Kingswood High School where an office staff member will contact the appropriate teacher.
 If you have any questions please contact your child's classroom teacher as soon as possible.

 To view any of the documents below please click on the link